cajuncoding/GraphQL.RepoDB/README.md

         [UsePaging]
         [UseSorting]
         [graphqlName("characters")]
-        public async Task<IPreProcessedCursorSlice<ICharacter>> GetCharactersPaginatedAsync(
+        public async Task<IResolverProcessedCursorSlice<ICharacter>> GetCharactersPaginatedAsync(
             //This is just our Repository being injected as a normal Service configured in Startup.cs [Service] ICharacterRepository repository,
-            //This facade is now injected by the Pre-Processing extensions middleware...
+            //This facade is now injected by the Resolver Processing extensions middleware...
             [graphqlParams] IParamsContext graphqlParams
         )
         {